SEGUC17/PARASITE/README.md

   open a new terminal (Linux) or command prompt, git bash, or Cmndr (Windows) and run `mongod` then keep this terminal open.

-- go to the Server directory and run in a new terminal
+- run in a new terminal

 ```
 npm install
 npm start
 ```
-- go to Client directory and run in a new terminal
+- Then open another terminal and run
 ```
 npm install
 ng serve -o